notanerd314/Coding-Buddy/README.md

 ![Coding Buddy straight up telling the truth](/mdimages/example1.png)

+But it can do other stuff too!
+Like opening a color picker, opens cmd, ...

 # How to install

 **I highly recommend using this program in Windows.
 Because I haven't tested it yet in Linux or MacOS.**